-- Hiroshima okonomiyaki – similar to Osaka’s okonomiyaki, the one in Hiroshima starts with a thin crepe base, then add cabbage, bean sprouts, few slices of pork, soba noodles, fried egg, okonomiyaki sauce, and topped with dried seaweed flakes.
+- Hiroshima okonomiyaki – similar to Osaka’s okonomiyaki, the one in Hiroshima starts with a thin crepe base.
+Add cabbage, bean sprouts, a few slices of pork, soba noodles, fried egg, and okonomiyaki sauce, and top with dried seaweed flakes.

 - Hiroshima Tsukemen – ramen noodles dipped in a concentrated soup is popular in Hiroshima.
 Also known locally as reimen, the bowl of ramen noodles is topped with cooked cabbage and charsiu pork and served with an extra-spicy dipping sauce.

-- Shiru-Nashi Tantanmen – another Hiroshima style ramen but this one is very spicy.
-The ramen comes with minced meat, spring onions, onsen egg and cabbage where you mix all the ingredients in the thick spicy broth at the bottom of the bowl.
+- Shiru-Nashi Tantanmen – another Hiroshima-style ramen, but this one is very spicy.
+The ramen comes with minced meat, spring onions, onsen egg and cabbage, and you mix all the ingredients in the thick spicy broth at the bottom of the bowl.

-- Oysters – the Hiroshima region produces two-thirds of oysters in Japan!
-The big and juicy oysters can be eaten raw, in the hot pot and may be added to okonomiyaki as well.
+- Oysters – the Hiroshima region produces two-thirds of the oysters in Japan!
+The big and juicy oysters can be eaten raw, in the hot pot and may be added to okonomiyaki.

 - Anago – grilled conger eel smoked over a charcoal grill served over rice called angao-meshi is a favourite in Hiroshima!